Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 	return instance;
 	...
 ```
-Now lets generate the setter for Person and create a new one:
+Now let us generate the setter for Person and create a new one:

     {
         "ID" : "A34",